colbystout/Rail-Incident-Data-Set/README.md

 ## About

-This is a data set of 10 years worth of any railway incident in the United States.
+This is a data set of 10 years worth of any railway incident in the United States from the FRA.
 This data set is free for anyone to downoad and analyze as a public, government-owned data set.
 I compiled the data myself into a comprehensive file, but the original data source can be located at the link below.
 Feel free to contact me with any questions.

 ## Contents